DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-27-improving-organisational-and-user-permissions.md

 If the user can manage organisations and there are organisational permissions to be set up, the page will tell them that the organisational permissions are next.

-We removed a sentence saying that “we’ll guide you through” setting up organisational permissions as it isn’t necessary.
+We removed a sentence saying that “we’ll guide you through” setting up organisational permissions as it is not necessary.

 ![Screenshot of ‘Data sharing agreement signed’ confirmation page.](dsa--set-up-permissions.png)